povils/phpmnd/README.md

 The ``--progress`` option will display progress bar.

+The ``--hint`` option will suggest replacements for magic numbers based on your codebase constants.

 The ``--strings`` option will include strings literal search in code analysis.

 The ``--ignore-strings`` option will exclude strings from code analysis when using "strings" option.